isc-projects/stork/doc/overview.rst

 Goals
 =====

-The goals of Stork project are as follows:
+The goals of the Stork project are as follows:

-- make easier to observe what is happening to `ISC Kea` and `ISC BIND 9` services
+- to make it easier for administrators to observe the operation of `ISC Kea DHCP` and `ISC BIND 9` services
-- provide alerting mechanisms that quicky indicate failures in `ISC Kea` and `ISC BIND 9` services
+- to provide alerting mechanisms that quickly indicate failures in `ISC Kea DHCP` and `ISC BIND 9` services
-- make easier troubleshooting of these services
+- to permit easier troubleshooting of these services

 Architecture
 ============

-Stork comprises of two components: ``Stork Server`` and ``Stork Agent``.
+Stork is comprised of two components: ``Stork Server`` and ``Stork Agent``.

-``Stork Agent`` is installed along `Kea` or `BIND 9`.
-This way the agent is able to interact directly with `Kea` and `BIND 9` services.
+``Stork Agent`` is installed along with `Kea DHCP` or `BIND 9` and is able to interact directly with those services.

-``Stork Server`` is installed on stand alone machine.
-It connects to indicated agents and indirectly (via agents) interacts with `Kea` and `BIND 9` services.
-This way it provides integrated, centralized place for interacting with these services.
+``Stork Server`` is installed on a stand-alone machine.
+It connects to any indicated agents and indirectly (via those agents) interacts with the `Kea DHCP` and `BIND 9` services.
+It provides an integrated, centralized front end for interacting with these services.

 Architecture diagram::